-The degree program in vocal performance at Yale has two distinct tracks, one in Opera (sponsored entirely by the Yale School of Music and chaired by Doris Yarick-Cross) and one in Early Music, Song, and Chamber Ensemble (sponsored jointly by the Institute of Sacred Music and the School of Music, and chaired by Simon Carrington).
+The degree program in vocal performance at Yale has two distinct tracks, one in Opera (sponsored entirely by the Yale School of Music, and headed by Doris Yarick-Cross) and one in Early Music, Song, and Chamber Ensemble (sponsored jointly by the Institute of Sacred Music and the School of Music, and headed by James Taylor).
 Both areas seek to enhance and nurture the artistry of young singers by developing in them a secure technique, consummate musicianship, and comprehensive performance skills.

 The Yale community and the New Haven area offer ample opportunities for solo experience through church positions, professional orchestras, and the various Yale choral and instrumental ensembles.
 Close proximity to New York and Boston makes attendance at performances and auditions in those cities possible.
-Additionally, students have the opportunity to teach voice to undergraduates in Yale College and to non-majors in the Yale School of Music.
+Additionally, students have the opportunity to teach voice to undergraduates in Yale College and to nonmajors in the Yale School of Music.